 Each training programme is co-designed by the Good Jobs Campaign team, employers and education institutions to ensure they are high in quality and industry-relevant.
 Currently active are two training pathways delivered and designed around the engineering and creative sectors; Pathways to Engineering with Atkins and Pathways to Creative Industries with Wieden + Kennedy.

 Students on all training programmes will participate in core employability skills training workshops facilitated by the Good Jobs Campaign team with support from J.P.
 Morgan and their employees.
 All programmes culminate in the participants delivering to a brief given to them by the employer and pitching their solution in front of an industry panel.

-- They receive support from workplace mentors to develop a personalised development plan, a reference at the end of the programme, and the opportunity to apply to high quality apprenticeships, paid internships and work experience opportunities with our partner employers.
+All students will receive support from workplace mentors, a reference at the end of the programme, and the opportunity to apply for high quality apprenticeships, paid internships and work experience opportunities with our partner employers.